Nothing short of apology will do, says Amarinder Singh on British PM's 'regret' on Jallianwala

 Amarinder Singh said that Jallianwala Bagh massacre was a heart-wrenching moment in India's history and the people of country want an "unequivocal apology from Britain for the atrocity".

-Nothing short of a formal apology will do, the chief minister said.
+Nothing short of a formal apology will do, the Chief Minister said.
 The Punjab Assembly had passed a resolution in this regard, he pointed out, adding that the tragedy was one of the most horrific examples of colonial excesses and a moral blot on the face of Britain.

 Theresa May had on Wednesday described the Jallianwala Bagh massacre in Amritsar as a "shameful scar" on British Indian history as she marked the 100th anniversary of the tragic incident, but she stopped short of a formal apology.